Why Norway is a perfect holiday destination for Europeans

 As borders gradually opened up to EEA countries, many European citizens have already found their way to Norway.
 Several countries are now marked as “green” on the current transmission map and welcome to holiday in Norway.

-This year, many of us Norwegians had little choice but to spend our summer vacation in our home country.
+In 2021, many of us Norwegians had little choice but to spend our summer vacation in our home country.
 Although drinks on the beach in Spain or city breaks in Italy are appealing, we who live in Norway are not limited to choices when planning our vacations on home soil.

 Our extensive coastline with uncountable islands and inlets make for fantastic sailing and boating experiences with fish-a-plenty.
 The fjord areas of Western Norway have obvious appeal with hiking and biking options galore.
 Norway has numerous National Parks that preserve the natural beauty of the landscapes within offering wild camping, hiking, biking, animal spotting, and fishing.